Edited July 17, 2019

 Millennials and Hispanics made significant contributions to the sales spike, spending 13.8% and 13.4% more during this period than the last, respectively.

-Nielsen Retail Measurement Services pinpointed some standout products.
+Nielsen Retail Measurement Services pinpointed some standout food products.
 Pre-packaged salads had the highest organic dollar sales, exceeding $1.1 million, a 5.7% increase in the 52 weeks ending December 1, 2018.
 Meanwhile, the following organic products saw the biggest percentage growth:

 - Kombucha +41.9% to $412 million